 As a relocated Yankee living in the south, I sometimes miss being able to order Pittsburgh’s most famous cole slaw.
 You can get this very special slaw only at Primanti Bros. restaurants.
-They build sandwiches that are piled high with fresh meats, french fries, and they top it all off with this style of coleslaw.
-The sandwiches are so tall that it’s a workout just to get it smashed down enough to take a bite!
+They build sandwiches that are piled high with fresh meats and french fries, and they top it all off with this style of coleslaw.
+The sandwiches are so tall that it’s a workout just to get them smashed down enough to take a bite!
 It’s a deliciously indulgent sandwich.

 Health Benefits Of Eating Raw Cabbage

 Here’s a quick video on the benefits of consuming raw cabbage.
-It’s extremely nutritious food.
+It’s an extremely nutritious food.

 Primanti Bros.
 Coleslaw